Bikini: Precursors in the West

 Annette Kellermann started the form-fitting swimwear trend, 1909.

 Actress Jane Wyman in beachwear that bares legs and midriff, 1935.

 Mexican actress Dolores del Río posing in a publicity photograph for the film In Caliente (1935).
 Del Río was a pioneer in wearing a two-piece swimsuit.

-Swimming or bathing outdoors was discouraged in the Christian West, so there was little demand or need for swimming or bathing costumes until the 18th century.
+The history of the modern bathing suit begins in the 18th century.
 The bathing gown of the 18th century was a loose ankle-length full-sleeve chemise-type gown made of wool or flannel that retained coverage and modesty.

 In 1907, Australian swimmer and performer Annette Kellermann was arrested on a Boston beach for wearing form-fitting sleeveless one-piece knitted swimming tights that covered her from neck to toe, a costume she adopted from England, although it became accepted swimsuit attire for women in parts of Europe by 1910.
 In 1913, designer Carl Jantzen made the first functional two-piece swimwear.
 Inspired by the introduction of females into Olympic swimming he designed a close-fitting costume with shorts for the bottom and short sleeves for the top.

 During the 1920s and 1930s, people began to shift from "taking in the water" to "taking in the sun", at bathhouses and spas, and swimsuit designs shifted from functional considerations to incorporate more decorative features.
 Rayon was used in the 1920s in the manufacture of tight-fitting swimsuits, but durability issues, especially when wet, proved problematic.
 Jersey and silk were also sometimes used.
 By the 1930s, manufacturers had lowered necklines in the back, removed sleeves, and tightened the sides.
 With the development of new clothing materials, particularly latex and nylon, swimsuits gradually began hugging the body through the 1930s, with shoulder straps that could be lowered for tanning.